HenrikBengtsson/ucsf-vpn/README.md

 $ ucsf-vpn start
 NOTE: Open the Duo Mobile app on your smartphone or tablet to confirm ...
 ```
-after approving the push notification on your Duo Mobile app (the default is `--token=push`).

 ## Disconnect from the VPN